teamradish/TRTwitchPlaysBot/README.md

   * [RID](https://github.com/dotnet/runtime/blob/master/src/libraries/pkg/Microsoft.NETCore.Platforms/runtime.json) = usually "win-x64" or "linux-x64".
 See link for a full list of runtime identifiers.
   * Example: `dotnet publish -c Debug -o TRBot --self-contained --runtime linux-x64`

-When building, make sure to define the correct preprocessor directives in the .csproj project file - `WINDOWS` for Windows, and `LINUX` for Linux.
+When building, make sure to define the correct preprocessor directives in the .csproj project file - `WINDOWS` for Windows, and `LINUX` for GNU/Linux.

 ## Running Tests
 All unit tests are in the **TRBot.Tests** project.
 Simply run `dotnet test` inside this directory or the base **TRBot** directory to run the tests.